-Key skills and experience Ryan joined Reckitt in 2019.
+Ryan joined Reckitt in 2019.
 With his Reckitt and previous experiences, Ryan brings a comprehensive understanding of our consumers and categories across multiple geographies having lived and worked in Asia, Europe and North America.
-His career spans over 25 years. during which he has gained a blend of experiences in consulting, marketing, and sales with companies like P&G and Accenture.
+His career spans over 25 years, during which he has gained a blend of experiences in consulting, marketing, and sales with companies like P&G and Accenture.
 Ryan has worked across all aspects of the value creation process from upstream innovation all the way through to general management and sales.

-Jérôme Lemaire (51) President North America Nationality French
+Jérôme Lemaire (51)

+President North America

+French

-Key skills and experience Jérôme joined Reckitt in 1998.
+Jérôme joined Reckitt in 1998.
 He has broad experience in senior leadership roles in general management and marketing across North America, the United Kingdom, Australia and the Netherlands.

-Eric Gilliot (58) President Europe Nationality French
+Eric Gilliot (58)

+President Europe

+French